pvelayudhan/ccm_benchmate/CONTRIBUTING.md

 git push -u origin <branch name>
 ```

-Please create a `.gitignore` file to keep the unwanted from being added and commited to the repository.
+Please create a `.gitignore` file to keep the unwanted from being added and committed to the repository.
 You can also use the
-exisiting file and make changes as you see fit.
+existing file and make changes as you see fit.

-### Commiting guidelines
+### Committing guidelines

 Please make sure to write clear and concise commit messages.
 A good commit message should explain what changes were made and why.
 Do not try to make multiple unrelated changes in a single commit.
 Instead, break them down into smaller, logical commits, this not only